Gooseberry

 Ribes grossularia (syn.
 R. uva-crispa / R. hirtellum)

-Gooseberry (Ribes spp.) is a cold-hardy perennial berry shrub suitable for Zone 6a in Western NY, producing tart berries in early summer.
-Prefers cool, moist sites with well-drained soil; legal to grow commercially in NY since 2003.
+Gooseberry (Ribes spp.) is a cold-hardy perennial berry shrub suitable for Zones 3-8, producing tart berries in early summer.
+Prefers cool, moist sites with well-drained soil.
+Operators should verify local Ribes regulations — historic white pine blister rust restrictions still apply in some jurisdictions.

 Crop Snowflake Score